Cathedral of Saint Peter (Wilmington, Delaware)

 The Cathedral of Saint Peter is the mother church of the Roman Catholic Diocese of Wilmington.
-Located on West 6th Street in Wilmington, Delaware. the cathedral is in the Quaker Hill Historic District of the city.
+Located on West 6th Street in Wilmington, Delaware.
+The cathedral church, rectory, convent and school building are contributing properties in the Quaker Hill Historic District, listed on the National Register of Historic Places.

 Architectural history

 Founding

 Saint Peter's Church was designed in 1816 by Pierre Bauduy, planner of the Wilmington town hall.
 The church cornerstone was laid in 1816; the 30- by 40-foot (9.1- by 12-meter) Romanesque-style building was executed in brick.

 Saint Peter's was dedicated on September 12, 1818.
-The first mass was celebrated by Father Patrick Kenny on September 13, 1818.
+The first Mass was celebrated by Father Patrick Kenny on September 13, 1818.
 In 1829, the congregation installed a bell tower on Saint Peter's and expanded the structure to it current length of 60 ft.

 1868 to 1905 renovations

 In 1868, Pope Pius IX erected the Diocese of Wilmington.
 This action prompted the new diocese to prepare Saint Peter's for consecration as a cathedral.
 Starting in 1870, the diocese added frescoes, a marble baptistery, three altars, a chancel railing, a barrel-domed roof, and a bishop's cathedra to the church.
 The church's Munich-style stained glass was added around 1900.
 The stained glass was probably created by Franz Xavier Zettler, master glass painter to the Royal Court of Bavaria or by his pupil, Franz Mayer.